stride3d/stride-website/posts/2025-12-24-investigating-spirv-for-the-shader-system-part-3.md

 ## The 3rd experiment

 It started as an expression/statement parser to compare with the current parser.
 In our case statements are what takes the most processing in SDSL, a low hanging fruit that we can reach fast and benchark against our current shader system.
+It ended up working so well it became the main parser for SDSL !

 To avoid allocation, we will avoid creating classes as much as we can except for the abstract syntax tree (AST).

 ### The tree

-We'll define some basic nodes for our AST, the first will be an abstract node and derive everything from it.
+We'll define some basic nodes for our AST, the first will be an abstract node and we'll derive everything from it.

 ```csharp
 // This struct will retain data of which part of text a node in our AST will represent